AliceFord/dot-transmitter/dottransmitter/README.md

 - [ ] Make some stations have a reward for visiting them
 - [x] Make the ends boxes instead of dots
 - [x] Add the ability to remove lines
-- [ ] Add static vs random levels.
+- [ ] Add static vs random levels
+- [ ] Gold, silver, bronze, fail timers.

 ## .trg file type